ckan/datapusher/README.md

-# ckan-datastorer-service
+# ckan-importer-service

-A service that migrates data to the ckan datastore
+A service that migrates data to the CKAN datastore.

 # Developer